Target Australia: Target Home

+Another format tried by Target was the homewares-themed store Target Home, introduced in 1998 but discontinued in 2000s.
+Target Home stores have since been phased out to become larger Target stores, and still stock a larger range of homewares in a number of locations in Australia including Lakeside Joondalup and Westfield Carousel in Western Australia, Castle Plaza in South Australia, Westfield Southland, Highpoint Shopping Centre (now Kmart) and Greensborough Plaza in Victoria and Westfield Warringah Mall (now Kmart) in New South Wales.

+Target Outlet

+Target Outlet was a format tried by Target in 2013 at the Target in Dandenong, Victoria at Dandenong Plaza.
+The format was discontinued around 2014.

 Urban by Target

 Urban by Target was a format tried by Target initially at South Yarra, Victoria at The Jam Factory, after taking over a closed Virgin Megastore.
 The format was introduced in 2010, with a second location opening in 2011, at Flemington, Victoria at Flemington Village.
 A third location was also opened in 2011, at Pasadena, South Australia, at Pasadena Shopping Centre.
 The format was smaller than a traditional Target department store and was focused on clothing and home wares.
 The location at Flemington was closed down, followed by Pasadena, which remained but converted into a traditional Target department store and was eventually converted to South Australia's first TK Maxx store.
 South Yarra was renovated with the new logo, in black instead of red for the iconic Target symbol, although this location was closed down permanently.